 - Spices: peppercorns, salt, bay leaves, etc.

-Then, cover, and cook on high for 8-10 hours.
-Your broth is done when it has developed a deep golden color and a rich flavor.
+Put the lid on, and cook on high for 8-10 hours, or until the broth has developed a deep golden color and a rich flavor.

 How to Use Ham Broth

 Use your ham broth to …